-Thighplasty (thigh lift) is performed to tighten the skin of the thighs, with the goal being to produce slim, contoured thighs that look proportionate to the rest of the body.
+Thigh lift is performed to tighten the skin of the thighs, with the goal being to produce slim, contoured thighs that look proportionate to the rest of the body.
 Thighplasty may be performed alone, or in combination with other cosmetic procedures, such as liposuction, that slim the lower body.
-Candidates for thighplasty are in good general health, but have excess skin and/or tissue on their thighs as a result of aging, pregnancy or significant weight loss.
+When it comes to getting a thigh lift Fairfield County candidates should be in good general health, but have excess skin and/or tissue on their thighs as a result of aging, pregnancy or significant weight loss.

 Thighplasty is not considered a procedure for losing weight; it is performed only on those who are close to their ideal weight but unhappy with the appearance of their thighs.